-Now, the Cartier Foundation is presenting a version of their 2019 exhibition “We the Trees” as “Trees” in a lavishly renovated power station, The Power Station of Art, China’s first state-run contemporary art museum.
+Recently, the Cartier Foundation presented a version of their 2019 exhibition “We the Trees” as “Trees” in a lavishly renovated power station, The Power Station of Art, China’s first state-run contemporary art museum.
 Converting the building cost $64 million which was paid for by the Shanghai government.
-Cartier’s show at the Power Station of Art runs through October 10th, 2021, and was orchestrated, according to Cartier’s publicity for the event: “with the complicity of the anthropologist Bruce Albert.”
+Cartier’s show at the Power Station of Art ran through October 10th, 2021, and was orchestrated, according to Cartier’s publicity for the event: “with the complicity of the anthropologist Bruce Albert.”

 A forum at the Power Station of Art on July 8th, “The World Begins with Tree” was open to special guests and media only.